Long-Term Family Healthcare

 There may be kicking and screaming en route to the doctor’s office, but your children have to have these appointments too.
 They may have their own undiagnosed or unnoticeable health issues.
 For example, the experts at Hiatt Eye Center note that over a quarter of children between ages 5 and 17 have some degree of astigmatism.
 Initial symptoms may be hard to notice, which is why optometrists check for astigmatism during routine eye exams.
 However, if they don’t have that exam, you may not know about your child’s poor vision until their grades are suffering because they can’t read the board.

 Get your whole family involved.
 Not only will it be more fun and a great chance to spend time together, but it’ll also help everyone stay healthy.
 Juggling family, work, and life is tricky, and other important obligations can fall through the cracks, including your own health.
 Take walks around your neighbourhood, help your kids practice for their upcoming soccer game, or plan a camping trip with plenty of hiking.
-Do whatever you and your family enjoy doing; just be sure to commit and make it part of your routine.
+Please do whatever you and your family enjoy doing; be sure to commit and make it part of your routine.

 Don’t be afraid to try new things to keep your family healthy.
 Consider looking at health tips from different countries in the world to inspire enduring healthy habits in your children.
 In the Netherlands, bike riding is extremely popular as a mode of transportation and not just a recreational activity.
 Not only do they get regular exercise, but bikers also tend to have more energy and call in sick to work less frequently.